react-navigation/react-navigation.github.io/versioned_docs/version-6.x/upgrading-from-5.x.md

 ## Stack Navigator

-Thee following changes are in the `@react-navigation/stack` package.
+The following changes are in the `@react-navigation/stack` package.

 ### New default animations for modal screens